In March 2007, Lerner Enterprises announced that 20 M Street was "substanially" complete

-- The summer of 2014 should see the opening of "The Big Stick," a beer-and-brats bar from the owner of Justin's Cafe.
+June 2, 2014 - Coming to one of 20 M's retail spaces is "The Big Stick," a beer-and-brats bar from the owner of Justin's Cafe.
 And they're not kidding when they say they are one block north of the ballpark.

 - Also now coming to the building is a Subway Cafe.

-A wider view of the building's M Street retail spaces, before Subway Cafe's signage arrived.
-(10/13)
+- And a wider view of the building's M Street retail spaces.

 The US Capitol dome is plainly visible when looking at the Half and M intersection from the south (it's bigger in real life than in this photo); the 20 M lot is to the left.
 Tenants in the upper north-facing floors of 20 M should have a great view of the city's monument core.
 (05/03)